declension/squeeze-alexa/docs/HOWTO.md

    ```bash
    bin/deploy.py zip
    ```
+   :information_source: This uses the `dist/` directory if it exists, else assumes you're using an expanded release zip (no tests / translation source / dev scripting etc).
  * Upload the created `lambda_function.zip` in the AWS Lambda interface ([as described here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function#about-lambda-functions-and-custom-skills))
  * ...or if you prefer, use the [AWS CLI `update-function-code` call](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-code.html) to upload the zip
    * Make sure you have the [AWS CLI installed](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) (e.g. `pip install awscli`) and have logged in (`aws configure`).